Fund For Louisville 2021-2023

 We are drawing on the research of The Black Social Change Funders Network’s The Case for Funding Black-Led Social Change to define Black-led social change organizations, as those with predominantly Black board and executive leadership, staff leadership and constituents - if relevant - and whose primary organizational purpose is to work to build the political, economic, and/or social power of the Black community (including continental Africans, African Americans, Descendants of American Slaves, Afro-Caribbeans, Afro-Latinos, and people of mixed ancestry).
 So, “Black-led” is about the demographic makeup and racial identity of the leadership as well as a political purpose of building power to ensure that the Black community thrives.

-How can Black-led Social Change Organizations be considered for this Nonprofit Funding Opportunity?
+Black-led Social Change Organizations were considered for this Nonprofit Funding Opportunity

-Working with 15 Black community members, CFL has designed an accessible and transparent process where community members are key decision makers.
-The first phase for consideration is currently closed, it was open from February 8 – March 29, 2021.
+The Foundation worked with 15 Black community members to design and execute an accessible and transparent process where community members are key decision makers.

-The Fund for Louisville will offer renewable grant funding over three years to Black-led social change organizations as an initial step toward dismantling systems preventing racial and economic equity while constructing new systems promoting justice.
+The Fund for Louisville is providing renewable grant funding over three years to 12 Black-led social change organizations as an initial step toward dismantling systems preventing racial and economic equity while constructing new systems promoting justice.
 We invite you to explore these resources and share our learning journey.